 Other types of spondylolisthesis include congenital, degenerative and other less common forms.
 While congenital spondylolisthesis is present at birth and degenerative spondylolisthesis occurs as a result of aging, isthmic spondylolisthesis is caused by stress fractures in the vertebra, which can happen at a young age and not be recognized until later in life.
-These fractures occur as a result of overuse, repeated overarching of the back (from activities such as gymnastics or high diving), or trauma from an injury.
+These fractures occur as a result of overuse, repeated overarching of the back from activities, such as gymnastics, and high diving or traumatic injury.

 Symptoms of isthmic spondylolisthesis